This is the Ducati Monster 1200 maintenance schedule and service intervals — sourced from the owner’s manual, parts diagrams, and the service manuals.

-You only have to check/adjust the valve clearance every 30,000 kms, and you only have to change the timing belts at the same interval – or every five years.
-MASSIVE.
-This will save you thousands and is worth the price difference on its own.
+You only have to check/adjust the valve clearance every 30,000 kms, and you only have to change the timing belts at the same interval — or every five years.
+Less checking valves and belts means more time riding.

 |Check and/or adjust valve clearance||•||•||–|